sbernasek/flyqma/README.md

 Examples
 ========

+See the [Fly-QMA tutorial](https://github.com/sebastianbernasek/flyqma/blob/master/tutorial.ipynb) to get started with Fly-QMA.

-For examples of complete projects utilizing the entire **NU FlyEye** platform, please refer to [our Fly-QMA manuscript](https://github.com/sebastianbernasek/flyqma_ms) and [our study](https://github.com/sebastianbernasek/pnt_yan_ratio) of Pnt and Yan expression during retinal patterning in *Drosophila*.
+For additional examples of complete projects utilizing Fly-QMA and the entire **NU FlyEye** platform, please refer to [our Fly-QMA manuscript](https://github.com/sebastianbernasek/flyqma_ms) and [our study](https://github.com/sebastianbernasek/pnt_yan_ratio) of Pnt and Yan expression during retinal patterning in *Drosophila*.

 Authors